-The output contains useful information about the match, including a (small) table about the number of observations in total, matched, and unmatched by treatment group, as well as the results of a call to the imbalance command for information about the quality of the matched data.
-Because cem bounds the imbalance ex ante, the most important information is the number of observations matched.
-But the results also give the imbalance in the matched data by using the same measures as described in section 4.1 on the original data.
-Thus
+The output contains useful information about the match, including a (small) table about the number of observations in total, matched, and unmatched by treatment group, as well as the results of a call to the imb function for information about the quality of the matched data.
+Since cem bounds the imbalance ex ante, the most important information is the number of observations matched.
+But the results also give the imbalance in the matched data using the same measures as that in the original data described in Section 4.1.
+Thus,

-'''

-. cem age education black nodegree re74, treatment(treated)
+. cem age education black nodegree re74, tr(treated)

-'''